fractal-analytics-platform/fractal-tasks-core/docs/source/index.rst

-Welcome to Fractal Core Task's documentation!
+Welcome to Fractal Tasks Core's documentation!
 ===================================

 **Fractal Tasks Core** (/lu'make/) is a Python library...